cures-hub/cures-condec-jira/README.md

 - Activate the plug-in for the specific project in the [setting page.](doc/screenshots/config_plugin.png)

 ## ConDec Views and Features
+ConDec adds several views and features to the issue tracking system Jira.
+The [user interface structure diagram](doc/diagrams/user_interface_structure.png) provides an overview of the views and features.

-### Decision Knowledge Page
+### Knowledge Management Page
-Jira ConDec provides a *TreeViewer* that lists all documented knowledge elements.
+Jira ConDec provides a page for knowledge management.
+The *indented outline* lists all documented knowledge elements.
-The user can choose the type of the top level knowledge element, e.g., to understand which decisions were made or which issues (decision problems) were addressed during the project.
+The user can choose the type of the top level knowledge element, e.g., to understand which decisions were made or which issues (decision problems) were addressed in the project.
-The TreeViewer was implemented using the [jsTree jQuery plug-in](https://www.jstree.com).
 Decision knowledge elements can be selected and the related elements can be viewed and selected as well.

 ![Jira ConDec plug-in](doc/screenshots/example_radargrammetry.png)
-*TreeViewer (left) and tree view of a single decision (right)*

-The *Tree* view enables the user to explore decision knowledge related to the selected decision knowledge element.
+*Knowledge management page showing the indented outline (left) and a node-link tree diagram of a single decision (right)* The *node-link tree diagram* enables the user to explore decision knowledge related to the selected decision knowledge element.
-The tree view was implemented using the [Treant.js library](http://fperucic.github.io/treant-js).

 The user can [filter the decision knowledge](doc/screenshots/example_radargrammetry_filter.png) and manage it using drag and drop and a [context menu](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/screenshots/example_radargrammetry_context_menu.png).

-### Jira Issue Module
+### Jira Ticket View
-Jira ConDec provides a [Jira issue module that enables the user to explore decision knowledge related to Jira issues such as feature tasks](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/screenshots/example_radargrammetry_issue_module.png).
+Jira ConDec provides a [Jira issue module that enables the user to explore decision knowledge related to Jira tickets such as requirements](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/screenshots/example_radargrammetry_issue_module.png).

 ### Configuration
 The [project setting page](doc/screenshots/config_plugin.png) enables the user to: